Yend0r/gloomhaven-api-csharp/README.md

     id           : int    // Unique id of the character name         : string // Unique name in case you have two of the same classes
     className    : string // Unique name/id of the class
     experience   : int    // Amount of experience the character has
-    gold         : int    // Amount of gold the character has
+    level        : int    // Current level (based on experience) hp           : int    // Current HP (based on level) petHP        : int    // Nullable.
+Current pet HP (only for Beast Tyrant) gold         : int    // Amount of gold the character has
     achievements : int    // Amount of gold the character has
     claimedPerks : Perk[] // Array of claimed perks